yleeyilin/tp/docs/DeveloperGuide.md

 **Actor**: `User`

-**Guarantee**: `If MSS reach step 3, the contact is deleted from list.`
+**Guarantee**: `If MSS reach step 3, the contact is deleted from the contacts list.`

 **MSS**:

 1. User requests to delete contact of a person.
-2. PoochPlanner removes person and updates list of persons.
+2. PoochPlanner removes person and updates the contacts list.
 3. PoochPlanner confirms successful deletion.

     Use case ends.